UK DIATF

 • See the POST /sessions[↗] section for a detailed overview of how to create a session

-• Sending the verification.address.fullAddress parameter is optional
+• Passing the verification.address.fullAddress parameter is optional

 • Open the response payload of the POST /sessions[↗] request you just made